microsoft/DeepSpeed/docs/_tutorials/data-efficiency.md

 The `examples/data_efficiency` directory in our [Megatron-DeepSpeed repo](https://github.com/microsoft/Megatron-DeepSpeed) includes our examples of how to compose curriculum learning random-LTD, and apply both of them to GPT-3 and BERT pretraining.

 The changes needed are the same as described in previous two sections, since DeepSpeed Data Efficiency already handles the complexity when composing the two techniques.
 However, one thing to note is that since both random-LTD and some of the curriculum learning metrics will change the sequence length, it could require some extra code to calculate the effective sequence length at each step.
 We provide an example implementation of this change in `megatron/training.py` function `train` where we calculate the `actual_seq_length`.

+#### 3.2 GPT-2 finetuning
+The `data_efficiency/gpt_finetuning` directory in our [DeepSpeedExamples repo](https://github.com/microsoft/DeepSpeedExamples) includes our examples of how to compose curriculum learning random-LTD for GPT-2 finetuning. `data_efficiency/gpt_finetuning/finetune/ds_finetune_gpt2_run.sh` is the example finetuning script.